 Teri Biancardi discussed methods for erosion control, soil remediation, and native plant regeneration.

-October 5, 2016: Thompson Middle School’s successful Eco-Fair was attended by over 500 7th grade students.
+October 4, 2017: Thompson Middle School’s successful Eco-Fair was attended by over 500 7th grade students.
 Several agencies provided interactive information.
-The focus was on tracking of the wildlife and the Murrieta Creek Regional Trail next to the school.